tim-harding/tim-harding.github.io/src/blog/module-type/index.md

 foo.hello = 'world'; // Triggers reactive update
 ```

 Although it looks like normal property assignment, `foo` intercepts property access, tracking reads and writes before forwarding them to the underlying object.
-Instead of a plain-old-data object, let's see what happens if it's a class instead.
+Instead of a plain-old-data object, let's see what happens if we wrap a class instead.

 ```typescript
 class Foo {